ultral/ultral.github.io/it/aac-en.md

 * Update java & OS in the docker image?
 * Grant access to servers?

-*There is the spoiler from the TechLeadConf, unfortunately, it's in Russian:*
+*There is the spoiler from the TechLeadConf.
+Unfortunately, it's in Russian:*
 >!
 [Menti](assets/aac_3_menti.png?raw=true "Menti")

 ![You are asking for a new environment](assets/aac_4_new_env.png?raw=true "You are asking for a new environment")